ltvco/enforce_same_origin/README.md

 # EnforceSameOrigin

-Automatically sets the `X-FRAME-OPTIONS` header on all requests to be `SAMEORIGIN`.
+Automatically sets the `X-Frame-Options` header on all requests to be `SAMEORIGIN`.
 Various security scans will fail you for not having this header set.
 Now you can just drop this into your apps and be compliant.

 ## Installation